-Dresdner Stollen is a traditional Christmas cake in Germany since centuries and this is an original German recipe.
+Learn today how to make Original Dresdner Stollen which is a traditional Christmas cake in Germany since centuries, and this is an authentic German recipe.
 The “Dresdner Stollen” is popular all over the world.
 This German cake has its own history.
 Have you ever asked yourself what it is actually symbolizing?

 1/2 l milk

 1/2 tsp level cardamon and 1/2 level tsp mace

 500 g raisins (organic, no sulfur)

 150 g dried currants

 Note: American products contain often chemicals such as high fructose syrup and preservatives.
 The best is the homemade variation: Find out how to make Orangeat and Citronat from scratch or get the German or all natural products.

 150 g chopped raw almonds

 30 g chopped bitter almonds or some drops of bitter almond oil